JeffBshp/Failsafe/README.md

 At this point it's just a sandbox for me to learn 3D graphics.
 I am working on voxel rendering and collisions.
 Name is tentative.

-### Building on Debian Linux
+### Usage

+This assumes you're using Linux, otherwise you'll have to figure out how to link the required libraries yourself.
+The project depends on SDL2, GLEW, CGLM, and stb_image.h.

-1. Install packages
+1. Install prerequisites
-   - build-essential
-   - libsdl2-dev
-   - libglew-dev
+	- OpenGL driver (e.g. Mesa or NVidia)
-   - libcglm-dev
+	- gcc, gdb, make
+	- On Arch Linux: sdl2, glew, AUR/cglm, stb
-   - libstb-dev
+	- On Debian 12: libsdl2-dev, libglew-dev, libcglm-dev, libstb-dev
 2. Build
 	- In a terminal, just enter: `make`
 3. Run
 	- `./game.bin`

-A project file for KDevelop is included as well.

-It should be easy enough to build on other platforms.
-The project just needs access to SDL2, GLEW, CGLM, and stb_image.h.